Almost anywhere you live in North America, you have the opportunity to attract bluebirds.

 Eastern Bluebird: Can be found in meadows and open spaces surrounded by trees.
 Look for them on the sides of roads, golf courses, and fields.
 I always see Eastern Bluebirds at a local Christmas tree farm.

 Western Bluebird: These birds enjoy open woodlands, both coniferous and deciduous.
 You can also see them in backyards and farmland, and they live from sea level all the way up into the mountains.

 Mountain Bluebird: As the name suggests, these birds are common to see at medium to higher elevations.
-Look for them in native habitats such as prairie, sagebrush steppe, and even alpine tundra; anywhere with an open country that includes at least a few trees that can provide nest cavities.
+Look for them in native habitats such as prairie, sagebrush steppe, and even alpine tundra, anywhere with an open country that includes at least a few trees that can provide nest cavities.

 Tip #5.
-Don’t Forget About Nestboxes!
+Hang Some Nestboxes!